CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings

 \subsubsection{Mixed Linear Regression Experiments: Comparison with k-FED}

-We now evaluate the performance of our algorithm in a supervised setting, where each cluster's data is generated by a linear model, as described in Sec.~\ref{sec:theory}.
+We conduct a study to evaluate the impact of closeness of the different clusters optimal model parameters on \clove's clustering performance.
+We select a supervised setting, where each cluster's data is generated by a linear model, as described in Section~\ref{sec:theory}.
 We randomly select optimal model parameters $\theta^*_k \in \mathbb{R}^d$ from a unit $d$-dimensional sphere, ensuring that the pairwise distance between them falls within the range $[\Delta, 5\Delta]$.
-Our experimental setup consists of $K=5$ clusters, each with $m=5$ clients; each client has $n=1000$ data points, and we use $\tau = 25$ local epochs.
+Our experimental setup consists of $K=5$ clusters and $M=25$ clients; each client has $n=1000$ data points, and we use $\tau = 25$ local epochs.
 Figure~\ref{fig:clustering_accuracy_LINEAR} illustrates the clustering accuracy of \clove over multiple rounds, with $\Delta$ varying from 0.0003 to 1.0.

 As shown, \clove consistently recovers the correct cluster assignment.
 Moreover, as expected, the convergence rate of \clove slows down when the optimal model parameters are closer together (i.e. when $\Delta$ is smaller).
-In contrast, the performance of \kfed \cite{Dennis_2021} on the same data, even with Awasthi-Sheffet's k-means enhancements~\cite{awasthi2012improved}, is significantly worse (Fig.~\ref{fig:kfed}).
+In contrast, the performance of \kfed \citep{Dennis_2021} on the same data, even with Awasthi-Sheffet's k-means enhancements~\citep{awasthi2012improved}, is significantly worse (Fig.~\ref{fig:kfed}).
 This discrepancy can be attributed to the fact that the cluster centers (i.e. the mean of their data) are very close to the origin, highlighting the limitations of \kfed in such scenarios.